 Beyond the personal, real-life significance behind “Evolutions”, each track still holds true to my modus operandi of taking listeners out of their reality and into my world—a mission that I’m very blatantly carrying out on just the title of certain songs alone.
 Still, at its heart, wanted to use the album to define the different ways that all walks of life progress through life when they’re struggling to see the ways they already have progressed in their lives…but I wanted to do it my way if I was going to do it at all.”

-“Evolutions” will be part of 21+ project set to release on June 4th.
+“Evolutions” is part of 21+ project set to release on June 4th.
 That particular date is the artist’s birthday, and he wishes to let the audience hear as much of his best work as possible, while at the same time also forging his own path free of general restrictions imposed in advice often given to artists.
 The listener is a central part for Havoc Osiris, and the artist does not include any lyrics in his work, allowing listeners to create their own story in their minds while the songs play.
 The only worded guidelines offered by the titles.
 And if you are a first-time listener, here’s what Havoc has to say:

 “What’ll always be important to me, regarding first time listeners, is that they know that I love finding ways to spark the abstract visions within them, or at least the ideas that other people thought were “weird,”, but it should be known that sometimes, the best way to let your imagination run wild through music is to look no further than reality.
 Why?
 Because real life is a strange place on its own, and yet it serves as the perfect base for the fantasies in our head that help make the world make sense, even if the world doesn’t seem any better or worse for it.”Havoc Osiris